Sheyilaaw/WaferApp/README.md

 # Wafer App

-Fetch all countries from url and display in list with custom swipe
+Android app which displays all countries with respective currency and language in listview with custom swipe delete